Tool to compute Phi: the Euler Totient. Euler's Totient function φ(n) represents the number of integers inferior to n and coprime with n.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Euler's totient function (or Euler's indicator), noted with the greek letter phi: $ \varphi(n) $ or $ \phi(n) $ is the value representing the number of integers less than $ n $ that are coprime with $ n $
+Euler's totient function (or Euler's indicator), noted with the greek letter phi: $ \varphi(n) $ or $ \phi(n) $ an arithmetic function which associates with each strictly positive natural number $ n $, the number of natural numbers between 1 and $ n $ that are coprime with $ n $.

 Phi(n) (euler indicator) is determined in several ways.
 The best-known calculation formula for determining the value of the Euler indicator uses the decomposition into prime factors of $ n $.
-Let $ p_i $ be the $ m $ distinct prime factors dividing $ n $ (of multiplicity $ k $).
+Let $ p_i $ be the $ m $ distinct prime factors that are divisor or $ n $ (of multiplicity $ k $).
 Formula (1) is:

 $$ \varphi(n) = \prod_{i=1}^m (p_i-1) p_i^{k_i-1} \quad\quad (1) $$